 Check the spelling of the formula before hitting enter.

-VLOOKUP formula has more limitation than any other Excel functions.
+VLOOKUP formula has more limitations than any other Excel function.
 Because of these limitations, it might often return results different from what you expect.
-In this section, we will discuss for a few common scenarios, when VLOOKUP function fails.
+This section will discuss a few common scenarios when the VLOOKUP function fails.

 - VLOOKUP is case-insensitive

-If your data containing several entries in UPPER and LOWER letter case, then VLOOKUP function works the same for both types of cases.
+If your data contains several entries in the UPPER and LOWER letter case, then the VLOOKUP function works the same for both cases.

 - A Column has been inserted or removed from the table

-If you are reusing the VLOOKUP formula and you made some changes in the dataset.
-Like inserted new column or deleted any column, it will leave an impact on VLOOKUP function results and it won’t work at that moment.
+If you were reusing the VLOOKUP formula and made some changes in the dataset.
+Like inserting a new column or deleting any column, it will impact the VLOOKUP function results and won’t work now.

 Whenever you add or delete any column in the dataset, it impacts the arguments table_array and col_index_num.

-- While copying the formula, it can lead an error
+- While copying the formula, it can lead to an error

 Always use absolute cell references with the $ sign in table_array.
 This you can use by pressing the F4 key.
-That means to lock the table reference so that while copying the formula to another cell, it won’t create a problem.
+That means locking the table reference so that while copying the formula to another cell, it won’t create a problem.

 Things to Remember about VLOOKUP Errors

-- In the table, cells with numbers should be formatted as Number, not text.
+- In the table, cells with numbers should be formatted as numbers, not text.

 This has been a guide to VLOOKUP Errors.
-Here we discuss how to fix the VLOOKUP errors along with practical examples and downloadable excel template.
+Here we discuss how to fix the VLOOKUP errors, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –